uccser/cs-field-guide/docs/source/developer/interactives.rst

 - **Required Fields:**

-  - ``interactives:`` A dictionary of all interactive data, where each key is a slug for an interacive.
+  - A dictionary of all interactive data, where each key is a slug for an interactive.

   - The dictionary of interactive data must include: